rnakato/CustardPy/PyPI/README.md

 # CustardPy (PyPI)

-- 0.7.8 (2026.3.16)
+- Python 3.7+

-   - Bug fix in `plotInsulationScore` where the matplotlib.pyplot was not imported.
+## Installation

 The core component of CustardPy can be installed using pip3:
 The following are required before installing CustardPy:

-- Python 3.7+

-## Installation

     pip3 install custardpy

 ## ChangeLog

-- 0.7.7 (2026.3.16)
+- 0.7.8 (2026.3.16)
    - Bug fix in `plotInsulationScore` where the matplotlib.pyplot was not imported.

 - 0.7.6 (2025-06-27)